firebolt-db/godocs/docs/Guides/getting-started.md

 [ADD IMAGE]

 {: .note}
-The default configuration is a small node.
-This will be more than enough for this tutorial.
+The default configuration is a small node, which is more than enough for this tutorial.
+To learn more about proper sizing of nodes for your workload, see [ADD DOC REFERENCE]

-## Executing Your First Query
+## Execute Your First Query
 Before we dive into ingesting sample data, let's familiarize ourselves with the SQL workspace of your database.
 This initial step not only demonstrates how to activate your engine but also acquaints you with the process of executing queries within Firebolt.
 For a deeper dive into the SQL workspace and its capabilities, our [Query Data](./query-data/using-the-sql-editor.md) guide is an excellent resource.

 **Steps to Access Your Database, Activate the Engine, and Execute Your First Query:**